MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     2 │        3 │
     3 │        4 │
     =#

-In DataKnots, pipelines are built algebraically, using pipeline composition, identity and other combinators.
-This lets us define sophisticated pipeline components and remix them in creative ways.

-### Calling Julia Functions

-With DataKnots, any native Julia expression can be *lifted* to a combinator form where it may be used to build a `Pipeline`.
-Consider the Julia function `double()`, lifted to combinator `Double`, and then used to build a pipeline component, `Double(It)`.

-    double(x) = 2x
-    const Double = Lift(double)
-    run(Range(3) >> Double(It))
-    #=>
-      │ DataKnot │

-    ──┼──────────┤
-    1 │        2 │
-    2 │        4 │
-    3 │        6 │
-    =#

-In this composition, the output of `Range(3)` becomes the input to `Double(It)`.
-When the composition is `run()`, each of the three values `1-3` is sent to the `double` function.
-The results are then collected and converted into an output knot.

-Equivalently, this could be written.

-    run(Double(Range(3)))
-    #=>
-      │ DataKnot │
-    ──┼──────────┤
-    1 │        2 │
-    2 │        4 │
-    3 │        6 │
-    =#

-Since this sort of operation is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make simple lifting easy.
-Any scalar function can be automatically lifted as follows:

-    run(Range(3) >> double.(It))
-    #=>
-      │ DataKnot │
-    ──┼──────────┤
-    1 │        2 │
-    2 │        4 │
-    3 │        6 │
-    =#

-This automatic lifting also applies to built-in Julia operators.
-In this case, the expression `It .+ 1` is a pipeline component that increments each one of its input values.

-    run(Range(3) >> It .+ 1)
-    #=>
-      │ DataKnot │
-    ──┼──────────┤
-    1 │        2 │
-    2 │        3 │
-    3 │        4 │
-    =#

-Lifting of operations, either manually or automatic, converts normal Julia functions which work on individual values into combinators that work within a pipeline.
-Note that the operation of the lifted combinator operates on pipelines, its only when the pipeline is run that the wrapped function is invoked.

-### Sequence Flattening & Collapsing

 When pipelines that produce plural values are combined, the output is flattened into a single sequence.
 Consider `Nonsense` defined to return